5 Tips for Virtual School Days

 Many of the same resources available to students and parents during a traditional school year are available at this time.
 Reach out to the teachers and find out what is available.
 Many schools have a list of tutors who can help (and we happen to know a few good ones).

-Let’s work together as parents, students, and educators to make the 2020-21 school year a great year for all.
+Let’s continue to work together as parents, students, and educators to make the 2020-21 school year a great year for all.